RichardRed0x/politeia-digest/issue-026.md

-# Politeia Digest #26 - Nov 20 2019 - Jan 17 2019
+# Politeia Digest #26 - Nov 20 2019 - Jan 17 2020

 ![Image credit: @sænder](img/issue026/026-title.png)

-**Treasury balance: 635,697 (approx +13,774 DCR/month) - $13 million (+$282k/month) based on $20.50 DCR price**
+**Treasury balance: 635,697 DCR (approx +13,774 DCR/month) - $13 million (+$282k/month) based on $20.50 DCR price**

 ## New proposals

 **[Ditto Communications Proposal for Decred: Phase 3](https://proposals.decred.org/proposals/012b4e335f25704e28ef196d650316dca421f730225d39e37b31b3c646eb8497)**

-Published Jan 7 by liz_bagot, last updated Jan 10 | 79 comments
+Published Jan 7 by liz\_bagot, last updated Jan 10 | 79 comments

 Latest voting figures: 1,603 Yes votes, 3,665 No votes (30.4% Yes) - voter participation of 13%, support from 4% of tickets.

-Ditto's third proposal requested a reduced amount ($17,500, 30% down from their current rate) to continue providing the same kind of services as before.
+Ditto's third proposal requested a reduced monthly amount ($17,500, 30% down from their current rate of $25,000) to continue providing the same kind of services as before.
 The proposal also gives an overview of the first and second phases in terms of the level of coverage achieved and other contributions.
 Most of the early high-scoring comments on the proposal expressed concerns about the cost and asked whether the results are worth it.
 Many comments express support for the efforts of the Ditto team members who have worked on Decred.
 The other strong theme to early comments was that generating coverage in top tier media is the most valued aspect of what Ditto have been doing.
 A number of comments expressed doubt about Ditto's role in areas with a stronger community effort, as the relatively high rate they are paid at may discourage other contributors.

-The proposal was edited by @liz_bagot on Jan 10 to reduce the scope of the offer, focusing on media relations and reducing the retainer to $10,000/month.
+The proposal was edited by @liz\_bagot on Jan 10 to reduce the scope of the offer, focusing on media relations and reducing the retainer to $10,000/month.
 As part of this reduction the Ditto team working on Decred would be cut to two members, Margaret Huang and Leslie Ankey, who would pursue top tier crypto and non crypto media, including podcasts.
 Since the proposal's cost was reduced the new comments have tended to be more neutral or positive about it.

 **[PR Proposal for Decred by Monde Public Relations](https://proposals.decred.org/proposals/bdd02d82547bd78fc95939c1e2b3df21ebec6e8d31444df5bea3c133b0199f05)**